-- Monitor your risk response plans
+- Monitor risk response plans

 - Identify trigger conditions

-Monitoring your risk response plans
+Monitor your risk response plans

-Identifying trigger conditions
+Identify trigger conditions

-Analyze for new risks
+Analyze periodically to detect new risks

 Risks evolve over time, so at regular intervals (say, annually or semi-annually) you should reassess the risks you’ve already identified to see how they’ve changed.
 This step also helps you to identify any new risks that may have emerged, assess the effectiveness of your mitigation strategies, and adjust as necessary.